Selection Process : How to Apply

 - A participant, captain or officer in Mock Trial, Debate Team, Model U.N. or other academic club, conference or competition

-- RESIDENCY – Each student must be a legal permanent resident or citizen of the United States at the time of application.
-The student must be enrolled for the entire academic year in a public or independent high school located in the state (including for these purposes the District of Columbia) in which at least one of their parents or guardians currently resides.
+RESIDENCY – Each student must be a legal permanent resident or citizen of the United States at the time of application.
+The student must be enrolled for the entire academic year in a public or independent high school located in the state (including for these purposes the District of Columbia), in which at least one of his/her parents or guardians currently resides.
+Home-educated students must be approved to apply by their state selection contact.

 Exceptions to the residency requirement will only be made in the following cases: